vipconsult/rpi-door-control/README.md

 // TO DO

-Remove the timeout in the read loop
+?Remove the timeout in the read loop

 Troubleshoot connection loss